nokia-eda/terraform-provider-fabrics-v1alpha1/docs/data-sources/fabric_list.md

 - `inter_switch_links` (Attributes) (see [below for nested schema](#nestedatt--items--spec--inter_switch_links))
 - `leafs` (Attributes) (see [below for nested schema](#nestedatt--items--spec--leafs))
 - `overlay_protocol` (Attributes) Set the overlay protocol used (see [below for nested schema](#nestedatt--items--spec--overlay_protocol))
-- `route_leaking_2` (Attributes) Route leaking controlled by routing policies in and out of the DefaulRouters on each node.
-If specifided under the Leafs, Spines, SuperSpines, or BorderLeafs those will take precedence. (see [below for nested schema](#nestedatt--items--spec--route_leaking_2))
+- `route_leaking` (Attributes) Route leaking controlled by routing policies in and out of the DefaulRouters on each node.
+If specifided under the Leafs, Spines, SuperSpines, or BorderLeafs those will take precedence. (see [below for nested schema](#nestedatt--items--spec--route_leaking))
 - `spines` (Attributes) (see [below for nested schema](#nestedatt--items--spec--spines))
 - `super_spines` (Attributes) (see [below for nested schema](#nestedatt--items--spec--super_spines))
 - `system_pool_ipv4` (String) Reference to an IPAllocationPool used to dynamically allocate an IPv4 address to system/lo0 interfaces.
 If specified under the Leaf/Spine/Superspine/Borderleaf those will take precedence.
 Both IPv4 and IPv6 pools can be configured simultaneously for dual-stack system/lo0 interfaces.